Research and reports

 This guide gives an overview of a range of small business grants, both from the government and other organisations across the UK.

-You can jump straight to the government grants by following these links or keep reading for the full list of grants available for small business:
+You can jump straight to the government grants by following these links or keep reading for the full list of grants available for small business owners:

 Innovate UK provides government grants to “develop and realise the potential of new ideas, including those from the UK’s world-class research base”.
 Read about the Innovate UK grant.

 Research and Development (R&D) tax reliefs support companies seeking to research or develop an advancement in their field (even if the project is unsuccessful).
-Find out about R&D tax reliefs.
+This means you can reduce your tax bill by claiming relief on things related to the research project, including staff wages, and project materials, and utilities.

-You can ask your local authority about grants available in your region and funding specific to your industry.
+You can ask your local authority about grants for small businesses available in your region and funding specific to your industry.

 You can get financial help from the government to train an apprentice in your small business.